syncfusion-content/wpf-docs/wpf/Scheduler/Migrating-from-SfSchedule-to-SfScheduler.md

 <td>Gets or sets the RecurrenceId property for mapping to the schedule appointment.</td></tr>
 </table>

-You can see the list of the rich set of features in `SfScheduler` over `SfSchedule` as follows:
+See the list of the rich set of features in `SfScheduler` over `SfSchedule` as follows:

 Rich set of features in `SfScheduler` over `SfSchedule`.